rhysbobbett/heartenhorticulture/README.md

 ### User Stories

+## New User:
 -   I want to know what the site is for.
 -   I want to be able to explore everything the site has to offer easily.
 -   I want to see services on offer immediately.
 -   If I have questions, I should be able to get them answered through a contact system.

+## Returning User:
 -   I want to come back to the site often to see if there are any new articles.
 -   I want to return to the site for informative references.
 -   I want to see social media from the source before anyone else.

+## Other customer scenarios:
 -   I’m a potential customer who wants some testimony before signing up.
 -   I’m a potential customer who wants to know how much these services are and what is available.

+## Site Adminstrator:
+-   As a site administrator, the pages should be easily manageable
+-   As a site administrator, the contact system should be able to sort general enquiries into categories to ensure that it reaches the correct knowledge base.
+-   As a site administrator, the code should be signposted and easy to navigate, it should be consistent and accurate, so I can update it when required.

 ## Design